jidongxiao/CSCI1200-DataStructures/old_hws/07_search_engine/README.md

 ### Rule 1.
 Search HTML Files Only

 Search Engines like Google will search all types of files on the Internet, but in this assignment, we assume all files we search are HTML files.
-And we consider an HTML file contains the search query only if the search query can be found within the &lt;body&gt; section of the HTML file.
-The &lt;body&gt; section, enclosed within the &lt;body&gt;&lt;/body&gt; tags in an HTML document, represents the primary content area of the web page.

 ### Rule 2.
 Local Searching Only